Michigan governor orders urgent response to lead crisis

 LANSING, Mich.
 (AP) — Gov. Gretchen Whitmer on Thursday ordered a “whole-of-government” response to elevated levels of lead in tap water in the southwestern Michigan city of Benton Harbor and vowed to accelerate the replacement of its lead pipes.

-Her directive that state agencies ensure Benton Harbor residents have safe tap water came about a week after her administration — amid criticism of state and local officials’ handling of the response — urged people to use only bottled water for cooking and drinking.
-The crisis is reminiscent of Flint, which became a symbol of the nation’s decaying water infrastructure and government mismanagement.
+Her directive that state agencies ensure Benton Harbor residents have safe water came about a week after her administration — amid criticism of state and local officials’ handling of the response — urged people to use only bottled water for cooking and drinking.
+The crisis has parallels to Flint, which became a symbol of the nation’s decaying water infrastructure and government mismanagement.

-The Democratic governor on Thursday also committed to replacing lead pipes within 18 months, accelerating what had been a five-year timeline announced more than a month ago.
+The Democratic governor on Thursday also committed to replacing lead service lines within 18 months, accelerating what had been a five-year timeline announced more than a month ago.

 “This whole-of-government response will proceed with the urgency and haste this threat demands,” Whitmer wrote in the order, which mandates that residents receive free or low-cost lead-related services, including health care.